vppillai/h3Docs/apps/firmware_update/readme.md

 2. Ensure that ATWINC1500 device connected to HostMCU is powered up and that the host UART is connected to PC.

-# General information on firmware update
+# General Information on Firmware Update

 This firmware update script sam_xplained_pro_firmware_update.bat internally calls the following scripts.